 Michael Corleone (Al Pacino) has just returned home from war.
 Any ordinary soldier would welcome the homecoming compared to the violence of the battlefield.
 Unfortunately, Michael’s father, Don Vito Corleone (Marlon Brando) is the head of a New York mafia family.
 Unfortunately, Don Vito is not well liked by the other mafia families because of his ideals.
 Unfortunately, even if Michael doesn’t want anything to do with the mafia, the other families will do what they can to get to Don Vito.
 Eventually, Michael has had enough.
 With his father no longer able to run things, he steps up and does what has to be done to maintain some semblance of order in a world full of crime.

 Length: 146 minutes / 2.43 hours

 A somewhat unfortunate side-effect of the mafia is the glamorous lifestyle that it seems to promote.
-Children in poverty look at these rich men in fancy suits and shiny cars and can only hope that someday they could do whatever they want to do.
-Once again, the promises of freedom, of no restrictions, of a life-long loyalty are highly enticing to those who have none of those things.
+Children in poverty look at these rich men in fancy suits and shiny cars and can only hope that someday they can do whatever they want to do.
+Once again, the promises of freedom, of no restrictions, and of a life-long loyalty are highly enticing to those who have none of those things.
 But, once again, this life of glamour comes at a price.
-In order to get there legitimately, it could take your whole lifetime to arrive at the top.
-In order to get there quickly, it could cost you your soul.
+To get there legitimately, it could take your whole life to arrive at the top.
+To get there quickly, it could cost you your soul.
 Choices have consequences, and sometimes those consequences aren’t apparent until it’s too late.

 2 sum it up: 2 films, 2 offers you can’t refuse